The best solar generators are lightweight, easy to use, and reliable

 Prices range from $200 to $500 depending on the size and features of each product.

-With 2 AC outlets (one 3 prong, one 2 prong), 4 DC ports, and 4 USB ports, you and your friends can keep your phones, speakers, and other small items charged.
+With 2 AC outlets (one with 3 prongs and one 2 with prongs), 4 DC ports, and 4 USB ports, you and your friends can keep your phones, speakers, and other small items charged.
 The 150 watt-hour capacity is more than enough to charge up a few phones and a tablet each day, but not much more than that.

 Some users have complained it doesn’t power a CPAP for more than a few hours, but that’s just because they more than likely don’t fully understand the power needs of CPAP machines, which need much more electricity than this small unit can provide.
 Again, this generator is for small gadgets, not larger equipment.